Updated June 20, 2022

 This is also one of the most unique Hocking Hills attractions, something you won’t find anywhere else.

 Gaze at the stars at John Glenn Astronomy Park

 We were bummed that a cloudy night prevented us from seeing one single star at this recently opened astronomy park.
 But we did enjoy hearing the director, Brad Hoehne, tell us about the center and its programs.

 He showed us the huge telescope they use to see the stars after pulling back the retractable roof.
 Brad also told us they are working on getting a “dark sky” designation.

-Guests are welcome to come to the center at night, set up a lawn chair and view the night sky at no charge.
-It’s one of the most unique activities in Hocking Hills.
+Guests are welcome to come to the center at night, set up a lawn chair and view the night sky at no charge, one of the best free things to do in Logan.

 Catch a show at Stuart’s Opera House

 Located on a square in Nelsonville, Ohio, this historic building hosts more than 75 events a year.
 These include everything from Square Dance Calling Workshops to rock concerts.
 Around 7,000 local students participate in its Arts Education Program.

 Brothers Brian and Eric St. Clair started producing moonshine and business is so good they are moving to a much larger building.
 Take a free tour and belly up to the bar for $1 samples of their moonshine.
 (The state doesn’t allow them to give it away for free.)
 Brian told us it’s the quality of the water in Hocking Hills that makes the moonshine and beer so good.

 There are plenty more spirits in these hills, with several wineries and even an Irish pub.
 Head to Shamrock Irish Pub to hoist a pint or Jackie O’s Taproom with 16 beer taps.
 Grab a brisket burger and a brew at Capz Sports Bar & Grille.
 Brewery 33 Hocking Hills has an outdoor beer garden, fire pit, live music and food trucks.